forthtemple/openworlddart/readme.md

  sound system
     -can load pool of audio taht can switch off and mute when app is deactivated

- trigger system so if certain distance will trigger -trigger if touch an object
-   -custom triggers eg trigger for when an npc dies selection system so can select an item usage of delays eg have actor jump, then 5 seconds later play laugh sound rooms where define an area for a room and
+ selection system so can select an item usage of delays eg have actor jump, then 5 seconds later play laugh sound rooms where define an area for a room and